T1 Energy acquires KORE Power for battery storage expansion

 What happened

-T1 Energy, formerly known as FREYR Battery, has entered a definitive agreement to acquire KORE Power, Inc. for an enterprise value of approximately $32 million in equity, cash, and the assumption of debt, according to PV Magazine and Electrek.
-The transaction is reported to include an additional equity-based earn-out of up to $9.6 million tied to fiscal 2026 and 2027 performance metrics, per PV Magazine.
+T1 Energy, formerly known as FREYR Battery, has entered a definitive agreement to acquire KORE Power, Inc. for an enterprise value of approximately $32 million in equity, cash, and the assumption of debt, according to Electrek, PV Magazine, and Solar Power World.
+The agreement includes an additional equity-based earn-out of up to $9.6 million tied to fiscal 2026 and 2027 performance metrics (PV Magazine, CityBiz).
 Multiple outlets report the deal is expected to close in the second quarter of 2026, subject to customary approvals and KORE Power shareholder assent (PV Magazine, Electrek, Solar Power World, CityBiz).

-Per reporting, the strategic anchor of the acquisition is KORE Power's NRI division, described in multiple sources as a utility-scale system integrator that has deployed roughly 1,100 battery energy storage system (BESS) projects globally and performs its software and controls development in the United States (PV Magazine, Electrek, CityBiz).
-Electrek and Solar Power World cite T1 commentary indicating the acquired unit will be rebranded as T1 NRI after closing.
-Electrek and PV Magazine report T1 projects the transaction will produce positive EBITDA in 2026 and contribute between $15 million and $20 million in EBITDA in 2027.
+The strategic anchor of the acquisition is KORE Power's NRI division (Northern Reliability), described across sources as a utility-scale system integrator that has deployed roughly 1,100 battery energy storage system (BESS) projects globally (PV Magazine, Electrek) and performs its software and controls development in the United States (Solar Power World, Electrek).
+T1 will rebrand the acquired unit as T1 NRI after closing, and projects the transaction will produce positive EBITDA in 2026 and contribute between $15 million and $20 million in EBITDA in 2027 (Electrek, PV Magazine).

-Direct quotes from the companies appear in coverage.
-Electrek and Solar Power World quote T1 Energy chairman and CEO Dan Barcelo: "We believe that NRI's track record, established customer relationships, and strategic focus on battery energy storage systems will be complementary to T1's mission of building domestic solar and battery supply chains to invigorate America with scalable, reliable, and low-cost energy."
-KORE Power president and CEO Jay Bellows is quoted as saying the combined company is expected to offer customers "a one-stop solution for generation, storage, system design, and ongoing operations."
-(Electrek, Solar Power World).
+Dan Barcelo, chairman and CEO of T1 Energy, said in the announcement: "We believe that NRI's track record, established customer relationships and strategic focus on battery energy storage systems will be complementary to T1's mission of building domestic solar and battery supply chains to invigorate America with scalable, reliable and low cost energy" (Solar Power World).
+KORE Power president and CEO Jay Bellows said the combination "is expected to provide customers with a one-stop solution for generation, storage, system design and ongoing operations" (Solar Power World).

 Technical details